HoboVR-Labs/docs.hobovrlabs.org/openvr/introduction.rst

 Driver Manifest File
 ^^^^^^^^^^^^^^^^^^^^^

-This file determines how the driver be recognized by SteamVR, it needs to be placed in the root of your driver directory and have this name: ``driver.vrdrivermanifest``.
+This file determines how the driver will be recognized by SteamVR.
+It needs to be placed in the root of your driver directory and have this name: ``driver.vrdrivermanifest``.

 The contents of this file need to look like this: